seanstan95/Ty2Trainer/README.md

 - Health values for Ty, Bunyips, Helicopter, Kart (racing), and Shazza's Truck
 - Ty's current grounded and swimming state, used for the "Infinite Jump" and "Infinite Swim" features.
 - Changing the value of 6 items on the pause menu's "game totals" screen.
-- Whether or not the game is paused (used to show the 6 game totals items when paused)
+- Whether or not the game is paused
 - Whether or not the game is loading a new area (used to make a more reactive UI)

 Internally, the trainer also uses the values of *current music title* and *character state* to determine what to display on the trainer at any given moment.
 Most of the .txt files in the Resources folder are related to translating this information into phrases that are used by the trainer either internally or to update the UI.